ROBERT EARL JENNE

 He played clarinet while in school and could play with ease.

 He played by ear which often frustrated his music teacher.

 On January 27, 1966 at the age of 18 Bob joined the army at Fort Douglas, Utah.
-He went to fort Bliss Texas for basic training and in April of 1966 he was sent to Fort Sill Oklahoma for Artillery training.
+He went to fort Bliss Texas for basic training and in April of 1966 he was sent to Fort Sill, Oklahoma for training in the Field Artillery.
 From there he went to jump school at Fort Benning, Georgia where he was assigned to the 44th Airborne Training Company, graduating and receiving his Silver Jump Wings on July 8, 1966.

 A MAN IS NOT DEAD UNTIL HE IS FORGOTTEN